Dawn Staley, another title in sight, won’t stop speaking out: ‘I can’t not do it’

 But in Columbia, S.C., the team’s coach, Dawn Staley, will sooner get a court named after her than face serious blowback.
 Since her arrival in 2008, she’s built a women’s basketball dynasty on Southern football turf, making nine straight NCAA Tournament appearances, capturing six conference tournament championships and winning the national title in 2017.
-On Sunday, her team open the tournament as a No. 1 seed for the fifth time in the last eight years.
+On Sunday, her team opens the tournament as a No. 1 seed for the fifth time in the last eight years.

 After winning that 2017 title, the state’s second largest newspaper named Staley the most powerful person in sports, ahead of Clemson football coach Dabo Swinney.
 The Republican Governor once demanded an apology from a rival athletic director who criticized Staley after a rowdy game at Columbia’s Colonial Life Arena.
 A South Carolina lawmaker recently introduced a bill to name that court after her.